 The role of pastor in the church

-The first thing that should be said is that pastors are one of Jesus’ gifts to the church; along with other offices, he gave “…..pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ” (Eph 4:11-12).
+The first thing that should be said is that pastors are one of Jesus’ gifts to the church; along with other offices, he gave “…..some, pastors and teachers; for the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ” (Eph 4:11-12).
 This is a high and holy calling, but the wolves in this Baptist church regard him merely as an employee, hired to do the bidding of the congregation.
 In this church, he has less respect and dignity than an employee in a secular business, and they think they can cast him off as and when they please without reference to legal requirements for employers set in place by the government, or consideration for his needs or his dignity.
-This is the evil fruit of unbiblical Baptist ecclesiology, a system which sees the church as a democracy.
+This is the evil fruit of unbiblical Baptist polity, a system which sees the church as a democracy.

 The responsibility of the Christian in the church